butterfieldm/cso_de_pipeline_exercise/README.md

 - **Improving the experience of the user and growth of the product**
 - Build a web interface or CLI tool to upload CSVs and schemas, monitor pipeline status, and visualize errors.
-- Implement multiple environments for dev,uat and production
+- Implement multiple environments for dev,uat and production.
 - Provide audit logging and compliance reports.